 Admission to Joyce University programs is based upon available facilities, resources within Joyce University, and the community.
-Prospective students are required to adhere to established admission deadlines in order to be accepted, in addition to providing the required documentation specific to each program, as required by Joyce University.
+Prospective students are required to adhere to established admission deadlines to be accepted, in addition to providing the required documentation specific to each program, as required by Joyce University.
 Applicants must meet program specific requirements, in addition to all general admission requirements.
 Some programs have specific admission requirements in addition to the general requirements listed below, please refer to the program page for any additional requirements.

-In addition to program specific requirements, all applicants must meet the following requirements to be considered for admission:
+In addition to program specific requirements, all applicants must meet the following general requirements to be considered for admission:

-- Complete, sign and submit an application form. - Pay any applicable fees. - Provide official proof of high school transcript, or successful completion of the General Education Development test (GED), or verification of graduation from an Associate degree or higher program from an accredited college or university.
-Acceptance of any of the documents listed above is at the sole discretion of the Institution. - Applicants who received their high school diploma in another country are required to submit their official high school transcripts to a foreign credentialing evaluation service.
+- Complete, sign and submit an application form. - Pay any applicable fees. - Provide proof of successful high school completion, completion of the General Education Development test (GED), or verification of graduation from an associate degree or higher program from an accredited college or university.
+Acceptable documents include official/unofficial high school transcripts or copies of high school diplomas or GED.
+Acceptance of any of the documents listed above is at the sole discretion of the Institution. - Applicants who received their high school diploma in another country must submit their official high school transcripts to a foreign credentialing evaluation service.
 The prospective student's evaluation must be received by the Joyce University Registrar before the student can be fully admitted and enrolled in classes.
-The foreign credentialing evaluation service must be approved by the National Association of Credential Evaluation Services (www.naces.org/members). - Successfully pass a qualifying entrance examination(s), when required - Complete Smarter Measure Assessment - Successfully passed a Physical/Mental Examination by a Healthcare Provider - Provide proof of health insurance - Satisfactorily pass a background screening and/or drug screening prior to the start of classes in accordance with Joyce University's Policies
+The foreign credentialing evaluation service must be approved by the National Association of Credential Evaluation Services. - Successfully meet an entrance pathway option, when required. - Successfully passed a Physical/Mental Examination by a Healthcare Provider.

+- Provide proof of health insurance. - Satisfactorily pass a background screening and/or drug screening prior to the start of classes in accordance with Joyce University's Policies - Complete all required Financial Aid documents and secure remaining balance.

-Once a prospective student has submitted their application and completed all of the necessary admissions requirements, the application file will be reviewed, and a determination will be made.
+Once a prospective student has submitted their application and completed all the admissions requirements, the application file will be reviewed, and a determination will be made.
 Prospective students will be notified in writing of the determination.